 Fannie Mae has adopted the approach proposed by the Alternative Reference Rates Committee ("ARRC") convened by the Federal Reserve Board, including recommended terms applicable to new issuances of SOFR-based floating rate securities (the "ARRC Endorsed Terms"), for determining an alternative reference rate for the floating rate Notes.
 The ARRC Endorsed Terms as adopted by Fannie Mae are set forth on Appendix E to this Offering Memorandum.
-If Fannie Mae determines that a Benchmark Transition Event and its related Benchmark Replacement Date have occurred prior to the Reference Time in respect of any determination of SOFR on any date, the ARRC Endorsed Terms describe how a Benchmark Replacement will be determined and any such determination, decision or election will become effective without the consent of any other party.
+If Fannie Mae determines that a Benchmark Transition Event and its related Benchmark Replacement Date have occurred prior to the Reference Time in respect of any determined and any such determination, decision or election will become effective without the consent of any other party.
 For a related discussion, see "Risk Factors-Investment Factors and Risks Related to the Notes-Changes to, or Elimination of, SOFR Could Adversely Affect Your Investment in the Floating Rate Notes."